What is a Free Scheduling App for Religious Leaders?

 | Pricing | $0 (with ads/limits) | Starts $19/mo, free trial |

 Free options suffice for solo pastors but crumble under team use.
 A 2025 Forrester report shows 55% of nonprofits abandon free tools due to scalability issues.
-PastorAgenda, positioned as a
+PastorAgenda offers free tiers with church-specific features minus the hassles.
+For a direct comparison, see

 In practice, free apps force workarounds like manual Google Forms—inefficient for 2026's hybrid ministries.